freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/mutate-an-array-declared-with-const.md

 ---

 ## Description

 <section id='description'>

-The <code>const</code> declaration has many use cases in modern JavaScript.
+The `const` declaration has many use cases in modern JavaScript.

-Some developers prefer to assign all their variables using <code>const</code> by default, unless they know they will need to reassign the value.
-Only in that case, they use <code>let</code>.
+Some developers prefer to assign all their variables using `const` by default, unless they know they will need to reassign the value.
+Only in that case, they use `let`.

-However, it is important to understand that objects (including arrays and functions) assigned to a variable using <code>const</code> are still mutable.
-Using the <code>const</code> declaration only prevents reassignment of the variable identifier.
+However, it is important to understand that objects (including arrays and functions) assigned to a variable using `const` are still mutable.
+Using the `const` declaration only prevents reassignment of the variable identifier.

 ```js
 const s = [5, 6, 7];